dasGringuen/assetto_corsa_gym/README.md

 ## Benchmarks
 Experiments and parameters are configured via `config.yml` and executed with `python train.py`.
-Optionally, you can specify a different config file using `python train.py config=<config_file>`.
-To enable logging to Weights and Biases, set the appropriate values in the config file.
+Optionally, a different config file can be specified using `python train.py config=<config_file>`.
+To enable logging to Weights and Biases, appropriate values should be set in the config file.
 Each parameter in the config file can be modified directly from the terminal using `<field>=<value>`.
 For instance, to change the car, use `AssettoCorsa.car=<car>`.

   - **Train from SAC from Scratch**
     - To train SAC from scratch in Barcelona/F317, run: